gimpf/talon-config/doc/stuff.md

 ### Linux

-* ImGUI issues: for some linux distributions, ImGUI will crash Talon with a segmentation fault after a few times of using help and/or command history.
+* **Obsolete by talon 0.1.5 (maybe even 0.1.4)** ImGUI issues: for some linux distributions, ImGUI will crash Talon with a segmentation fault after a few times of using help and/or command history.
   For this, I set `software=True` in the `imgui` annotations.
   Were this not Mesa related but a driver issue, using software rendering by setting the environment variable `LIBGL_ALWAYS_SOFTWARE=1` were also an option.